-The word “Saha” means park, and Maintsoanala means “green forest”.
-The protected area is simply called “Park of the green forest”.
+The word “Saha” means a park, and Maintsoanala means “green forest”.
+The protected area is simply called the “Park of the green forest”.

 The reserve is located only 65 km from Antananarivo near the small town of Mandraka in the Analamanga region.
 The journey on the winding roads of the eastern highlands takes about two hours by all-terrain vehicle or taxi.
 Day trips from Antananarivo are possible.
 But it is also worth stopping by here on the way to Andasibe.
 Saha Maintsoanala is located directly on RN2: to the left of the road is the office where you buy tickets and to the right of the RN2 is the forest.

 Saha Maintsoanala has an area of only 0.35 km².
 The small area including the forest is owned by the University of Antananarivo, more precisely the Faculty of Agricultural Sciences (École supérieure des sciences agronomiques, ESSA).
 The forest has been provided with paths for student training, and opposite there are picnic areas, a lake, a playground and volleyball and pétanque fields.

 The site was not opened to ecotourism until the end of 2013.
 But it is still above all a forest for students.
 Most of them experience the rainforest and intact nature in Mandraka for the first time in their lives and learn locally why Madagascar’s unique biodiversity is worth protecting.
 In addition, opportunities for sustainable agriculture, for example, fish farming or beekeeping, and scientific studies are demonstrated here.
 The concept for ecotourism in Saha Maintsoanala had already been developed in 1997, but a cyclone and many shifts in the responsible ministries prevented its implementation for years.